Camrahd/Educosys_Hackathon/Readme.md

-# 🧠 AgenticRAG —  RAG Assistant
+# 🧠 RAG —  RAG Assistant for Multiple files

 AgenticRAG is a **Retrieval-Augmented Generation (RAG)** web app built with **Django** and **LangChain**.
 It lets users upload documents (PDF or text), embed them locally using OpenAI’s embedding models, store them in a persistent **ChromaDB**, and query them via a chat-like interface powered by **GPT-4o-mini**.